Boston Pops: Boston Pops Fireworks Spectacular (2016–present)

 The 2021 Fireworks Spectacular was announced on June 11, 2021.
 Due to the fact it typically takes 10 weeks to plan, it was decided to split the show into two portions.
 The musical portion would take place at Tanglewood and broadcast live on-air and internet stream while the fireworks would take place on the Boston Common.
 The guest artists were Mavis Staples and Jon Batiste (headliners), the Six-String Soldiers of the United States Army Field Band, the Singing Sergeants of the United States Air Force Band.

 The 2022 Fireworks Spectacular was announced on May 26, 2022, with the announcements that the event would be returning in full to the Massachusetts Department of Conservation and Recreation Hatch Shell after a 2-year absence in addition to the selection of guest artists being announced at a later date.
 Additionally, the orchestra also announced a slew of tributes, a world premiere and a show of solidarity with Ukraine, by performing its State Anthem.
 The guest artists were announced on June 13, 2022, and were revealed to be Chaka Khan (as the headliner), Broadway actress Heather Headley, and The Voice (American TV Series) season one winner Javier Colon.
 The Tanglewood Festival Chorus (under the direction of James Burton) and the Middlesex County Volunteers Fifes & Drums Corps. would be joining the Pops as well.
 The orchestra performed moving tributes to the late Stephen Sondheim (as he died in November of 2021) ("A Comedy Tonight" from both the musical and film of A Funny Thing Happened On The Way To The Forum, "Our Time" from Merrily We Roll Along and "Children Will Listen" from Into The Woods), and Judy Garland (to celebrate her centennial), and world premiered a new work, "Those Heroes Who Healed The Nation" by Julius P. Williams.

+The 2023 Fireworks Spectacular was announced on May 26, 2023.
+En Vogue will headline the Boston July 4 fireworks celebration, joining Keith Lockhart and the Boston Pops at the Hatch Shell.
+The award-winning R&B group behind popular 80's hits like “Free Your Mind” and “My Lovin’ (You’re Never Gonna Get It)” is the marquee entertainment at this year’s Fourth of July celebration.
+Also taking the Hatch Shell stage are Broadway star Mandy Gonzalez (“In the Heights”), country duo LoCash, and a trio of Broadway performers — Alton Fitzgerald White, Elizabeth Stanley and Andrea Jones-Sojola — who participated in the Pops’ concert presentation of “Ragtime: The Symphonic Concert.”